hanatos/vkdt/doc/howto/fonts/readme.md

 TODO for larger expanders, try
 0xe5df -> 0xe5e1
 0xe5c5 -> 0xe5e0
+TODO also font alignment material icons vs our text could be optimised (need ascender?)

 replace the `-chars` entries by your custom codepoint ranges. the material icon codepoints are needed for vkdt's ui rendering: